zhenghuizhao/TransWCD/README.md

 ### 1. Download Dataset
 You can download [WHU-CD](https://study.rsgis.whu.edu.cn/pages/download/building_dataset.html), [DSIFN-CD](https://github.com/GeoZcx/A-deeply-supervised-image-fusion-network-for-change-detection-in-remote-sensing-images/tree/master/dataset), [LEVIR-CD](http://chenhao.in/LEVIR/), and other CD datasets, then use our `data_and_label_processing` to convert these raw change detection datasets into cropped weakly-supervised change detection datasets.

-you can also use the processed weakly-supervised datasets from [`here`](https://drive.google.com/drive/folders/1Ee4T4-pOhZSe9NJ4av4cPBkXh6PX8w71?usp=sharing).
+Or use the processed weakly-supervised datasets from [`here`](https://drive.google.com/drive/folders/1Ee4T4-pOhZSe9NJ4av4cPBkXh6PX8w71?usp=sharing).
 Please cite their papers and ours.
 ``` bash
 WSCD dataset with image-level labels:
 ├─A